MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/manage-app-permissions.md

 ## OAuth app auditing

-Cloud App Security audits all OAuth authorization activities to provide you with comprehensive monitoring and investigation of activities performed.
+Defender for Cloud Apps audits all OAuth authorization activities to provide you with comprehensive monitoring and investigation of activities performed.
 You can also export the details of users that authorized a specific OAuth app, providing you with additional information on the users, which you can then use for further analysis.

 To export the log, perform the following steps: